-Planning and updating the business plan every year is common practice in order to have a clear overview of where the company stands in terms of reaching their missions, and to check off goals which have already been fulfilled.
+Planning and updating the business plan every year is common practice in order to have a clear overview of where the company stands in terms of reaching its missions and checking off goals that have already been fulfilled.
 It is however less common for companies to also plan an annual HR strategy, but it is just as important and will go hand in hand with the business plan in order to reach the goals.

 The difference is that the business plan is focused on how the business is doing in terms of ROI and budget, while the HR strategy is focusing on the employees to ensure they reach their potential.

 To achieve the objectives of your HR strategy you need a clear route and a path which everyone in the organisation must follow.
-Today we’ll talk about how to create an annual HR strategy to reach all your goals.
+Today we’ll talk about how to create a 2022 HR strategy to reach all your goals.

 Companies use the HR strategy to analyze and determine all the elements related to the Human Resources policies of the company for the upcoming year.
 From staff dimension, structure and work environment to the hiring process, onboarding of new employees and talent retention.